 Using Zhīzǐ Gāncǎo Tāng in a Case of Esophageal Pain

-I am teaching a short class on zhīzi, February 18th at noon, EST as part of the single herb series.
-I hope you can come and spend some time with this wonderful herb!
-Though zhīzǐ does not lead one of the famouns Ten Key Formula Families, it is a profoundly important and I would say KEY medicinal in my clinic.
-In this class you will learn how to recognize when to use zhīzǐ and how it is used in classical formulas.
-It is free to White Pine Inner Circle members and you can register HERE.
+Sharon is teaching a free, short class on the herb zhīzǐ on February 18th at noon EST, part of the Single Herb Series and open to White Pine Inner Circle members.
+Though zhīzǐ doesn't head one of the Ten Key Formula Families, Sharon considers it a profoundly important medicinal in her clinic.
+The class covers how to recognize when to use zhīzǐ and how it appears in classical formulas.

 Zhīzǐ Gānjiāng Tāng for Overthinking Insomnia